Privacy Shield Policy

 Please note that where MRP are acting as a processor of personal data for an MRP Client, MRP may first refer your request to the Client that submitted your personal data, and MRP will assist the Client as needed in responding to your request.

-Should you wish to make a complaint regarding this Policy or the use of your Personal Data, please contact: firstname.lastname@example.org.
+In compliance with the Privacy Shield Principles, MRP is committed to resolving complaints regarding the collection and use of your Personal Data.
+Should you wish to make a complaint regarding this Policy or the use of your Personal Data, please contact: firstname.lastname@example.org .
 MRP will respond to you within 45 days of receiving your complaint.

 CHANGES TO THIS POLICY